data-intelligence-analysis/data_science/Machine Learning/Predicting Salaries with Decision Trees/readme.md

     By the end of task 5, you will be able to prune a decision tree to improve its accuracy.
     By the end of task 6, you will be able to generate a graphical representation of a decision tree.

-By the end of this course, you will be able to model an existing dataset with the goal of making predictions about new data.
+By the end of this project, you will be able to model an existing dataset with the goal of making predictions about new data.
 You will be able to generate a visualization of a decision tree and explain how it makes predictions.

-# Course Structure
+# Project Structure

 ## This course is divided into 3 parts: